palantir/gradle-consistent-versions/docs/adr/0001-getversion-per-project-resolution.md

 ## Consequences

-Because `getVersion` resolves the unified graph in the *calling* project, the result still carries both locked external versions and in-build project versions, and it never resolves a cross-project configuration — so the exclusive-lock error is gone and the `getVersion('group:name', configuration)` / `getVersion(project(...))` cases keep working with no special-casing.
+`getVersion` now resolves the calling project's own `gcvGetVersions` configuration.
+Via the capability-selected consumable view, that configuration sees exactly the same set of dependencies collected into `unifiedClasspathDependencies`, so the version returned is identical to before.
+The only difference is that the resolution happens in the calling project rather than reaching into another project's configuration, so the exclusive-lock error is gone.

+An additional guard keeps the error from recurring through the explicit-configuration overload, `getVersion('group:name', configuration)`: since a caller can pass any configuration, `getVersion` now checks it belongs to the calling project and fails fast with a clear error otherwise.